 These dogs have an independent streak too, which means that you can leave your Red Nose Pitbull to his or her own devices without them being too clingy or reliant on your being there.

 But of course, every dog is an individual, much the same as their human masters.
 We are going to dive into a few facts about Red Nose Pitbull Terriers today – and debunk a few myths while we’re at it.

 Red Nose Pitbull Puppies – Before You Buy…

 Red Nose Pitbulls make for very cute puppies, and they always grow up handsomely.

-They’re so named for the coppery red colour of their fur, noses, and even claws – they have a lovely ruddy look, and a stocky frame that makes them a fan of rough-housing and active playtimes.
+They’re so named for the coppery red color of their fur, noses, and even claws – they have a lovely ruddy look and a stocky frame that makes them a fan of rough-housing and active playtimes.

 Unfortunately, this is one breed of dog that is banned in some areas of the United States, as well as in lots of other countries worldwide.

 This is because of the reputation Pitbulls have built up over the decades as fighting dogs, or dogs with a violent nature.